George Borg Olivier: Independent Malta

-In March 1965, he became Minister of Foreign and Commonwealth Affairs in addition to his duties as Prime Minister and Minister of Economic Planning and Finance.
-In the General Elections held in March 1966, the Nationalist Party was again returned to power with Borg Olivier as Prime Minister and Minister of Foreign and Commonwealth Affairs.
+In March 1965, he became Minister of Foreign and Commonwealth Affairs in addition to his duties as prime minister and Minister of Economic Planning and Finance.
+In the General Elections held in March 1966, the Nationalist Party was again returned to power with Borg Olivier as prime minister and Minister of Foreign and Commonwealth Affairs.
 On 14 June 1968, Borg Olivier was decorated with the Grand Cross of Merit of the Order of Malta by the Grand Master of the Sovereign Military Hospitaller Order of St. John of Jerusalem, of Rhodes and of Malta.

-Borg Olivier's family affairs, which were somewhat disturbed, soon fell under public scrutiny.
+Borg Olivier's personal life, which was somewhat disturbed, soon fell under public scrutiny.
 The marital relationship of the Borg Olivier couple began to be used by all his political opponents as a source of criticism.
 These scandals were part of the political rhetoric of the 1960s.
 The Maltese church's teachings still played a cardinal role in local politics.
 Borg Olivier had jumped on the Church's bandwagon, grasping a substantial political advantage from the Church's excommunication of the Maltese Labour Party.

 Borg Olivier did not agree with the Church's position, yet he still capitalised on the situation and gave sterling support to the Church's authorities.
 The introduction of Labour newspapers in public hospitals was banned, a decision later revoked by the courts, while excommunicated citizens were forbidden from being buried in their family graves in public cemeteries.
 The abuse of Maltese children who had been sent to Australia on the initiative of the Maltese church was another scandal which rocked the country.